Almamu/linux-wallpaperengine/README.md

 linux-wallpaperengine --screenshot ~/wallpaper.png 1845706469
 ```

-This can be useful as output for pywal or other color systems that use images as basis to generate a set of colors
+This can be useful as output for pywal or other color systems that use images as a basis to generate a set of colors
 to apply to your system.

 #### View and change properties